PrinceAllart/Al-s-Beautify-Mod/README.txt

 New Foods: Pumpkins, Jack-O-Lanterns, and Pumpkin Pie just in time for October!

 Tree Tappers: Now you can tap sap from Pine and Maple Trees.
 Due to how the game is, you cannot add a tapper to an already grown tree, but instead plant a tree with a tapper.
-Tapped Trees can be found in FOOD unce unlocked.
+Tapped Trees can be found in FOOD once unlocked.

 Auto Oven: Set and Forget!
 Will automatically make food once a recipe is chosen by settler and the ingredients are delivered.